Azure/simdem/examples/simdem1/README.md

 # Do more stuff here

-We assume the result is for the last command of the last code block
+We assume the result is for the last command of the last code block.

 ```shell
 echo baz